vuejs/vue-loader/docs/en/configurations/pre-processors.md

 }
 ```

-If you are using [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack), modify `build/util.js`:
+As an example, if you are using [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack), modify `build/util.js` like so:

 ``` js
 scss: generateLoaders('sass').concat(